 Cambridge together with his biopic.
 Superb deep orange cross, very fine address panel, faults on the reverse but

 with a clear Wellingborough date stamp.
-He records a total of ONLY FIFTY May 1840 usages of the 2d Mulready
+Jackson records a total of ONLY FIFTY May 1840 usages of the 2d Mulready

 which includes both letter sheet and envelopes.
-The rarity of these is emphasised by Jackson recording 86 1d black covers
+The rarity of these is emphasised by him recording 86 1d black covers

 used on the First Day of Issue, May 6th 1840!